-Wood.
+WOOD.
 Capital-a capital idea!
 I've nothing whatever to do to-night, and I was just saying to myself, as I came in, "what in the world shall I do with myself this evening"-the Royal Grecian is the very thing.
 Where are the hats?

 SOPHY.
 Here, in the showroom-come along; and don't let me catch you making eyes at my young ladies.

-(Exit C. and off R.)
+(Exit SOPHY)

-WOOD. (in despair) Here's all the wedding party coming up stairs!
+WOOD. (in despair) Here's all the wedding party coming up stairs.

-Enter, C. from L. Poppytop, Anna Maria, Foodle, Bopaddy, and Wedding Party, all dancing round stage to music-Music, "Haste to the Wedding."
+(Enter Poppytop, Anna Maria, Foodle, Bopaddy, and Wedding Party, all dancing round stage to music-Music, "Haste to the Wedding")

 POPPY.
-So here we are in Doctor' Commons; this is Doctors' Commons.
-(WEDDING
+So here we are in Doctors' Commons; this is Doctors' Commons.